 Crazy Rich Asians

-Rachel Chu (Constance Wu) is the daughter of a single mother who immigrated to America (from China) while pregnant with Rachel.
+Rachel Chu (Constance Wu) is the daughter of a single mother who uprooted her life in China to become an immigrant in America while she was pregnant with Rachel.
 Nick Young (Henry Golding) comes from an extremely wealthy family that is treated as royalty in Singapore.
-The two met in America and have been seeing each other for awhile, and now Nick’s best friend is getting married (in Singapore), so he decides to take Rachel home to meet his family.
+The two met in America and have been seeing each other for awhile, and now Nick’s best friend is getting married in Singapore, so he decides to take Rachel home to meet his family.
 Unfortunately, the meeting does not go as well as Nick would have hoped.

-Nick has a very large family, most of which are very welcoming towards Rachel, but Nick’s mother is not so approving of their relationship.
-On the surface, Eleanor Young (Michelle Yeoh) is civil towards Rachel, but she sees Rachel as the reason her son did not move back to China after college.
+Nick has a very large family, most of which are very welcoming toward Rachel, but Nick’s mother is not so approving of their relationship.
+On the surface, Eleanor Young (Michelle Yeoh) is civil toward Rachel, but she sees Rachel as the reason her son did not move back to China after college.
 She does not think Rachel is worthy of her son, so she is not going to make Rachel’s life easy.
-Rachel loves Nick, and he loves her, but if there is any hope for their relationship, Rachel must find a way to gain the respect of those that would object to her.
+Rachel loves Nick, and he loves her, but if there is any hope for their relationship, Rachel must find a way to gain the respect of those in Nick's family that would object to their relationship.

 The Pros & Cons

 Pro: Constance Wu (+10pts)

 Overall, I thought this was a good movie, and Constance Wu was the definitive star.
 She is my favorite part of Fresh Off the Boat, so I was excited to see how she would play this very different character.
 If this movie was to work, the lead actress needed to be solid, and I thought Constance Wu did a fantastic job.
 She was funny when she needed to be, and she had great chemistry with all of her supporting cast.
 This made the character likeable while making her relationships believable.